developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/Apache Maven Beginner to Guru/Section 05/README.md

 # Introduction.

-- Lot of power points and less practical work at work!
+- There will be a lot of power points and less practical work at work!

 # Maven Coordinates.